 To support and uplift the beekeepers of Central Virginia through education and

-The conference will be held within the Maugans Alumni Center, part of the remarkable Rotunda of Longwood's stunning campus.
+The conference will be held within the historic and pastoral campus of Hampden-Sydney College.
+Founded in 1775, H-SC is as much a part of Virginia's rich history as Jamestown!
+The conference will be centered within Snyder Hall of the Kirk Athletic Center.
 It is easily accessible from the available parking lots, and your approach will be faciliated by signage and available ambassadors.
+We will ensure accessibility to all.

 Placed conveniently centered within the state of Virginia, Farmville is a bustling college town located almost equidistant to Lynchburg, Charlottesville, and Richmond.
-It is best known for the renowned luxury furniture shop, Green Front, located along the historic stretch of Main Street, which abuts Longwood's college campus.
+It is best known for the renowned luxury furniture shop, Green Front, located along the historic stretch of Main Street and adjacent to the serene Appomattox River.

 There are plenty of options for sleeping accomodations, including the stately and luxurious Hotel Weyanoke.